polkadot-developers/polkadot-docs/polkadot-protocol/basics/blocks-transactions-fees/transactions.md

 If a transaction is invalid, for example, due to an invalid signature or insufficient funds, it is rejected and won't be added to the block.
 Invalid transactions might be rejected for reasons such as:

-- the transaction has already been included in a block
+- The transaction has already been included in a block
-- the transaction's signature does not match the sender
+- The transaction's signature does not match the sender
-- the transaction is too large to fit in the current block
+- The transaction is too large to fit in the current block

 ### Transaction Ordering and Priority